SoftInstigate/restheart/security/README.md

 - Identity and Access Management at __HTTP protocol level__.
 - Placement within __Docker containers__, on the network layer and embeddable in Java applications.
-- Extensible via easy-to-implement plugins.
+- Can be extended via easy-to-implement plugins.
 - Allows to quickly implement secured Web Services.
 - __Basic__, __Digest__ and __Token Authentication__.
 Other authentication methods can be added with plugins.
 - __Roles__ based Authorization with a powerful permission definition language.
 Other authorization methods can be added with plugins.